-With father’s day rapidly approaching, we thought we’d take a deep dive into what connects We-Ko-Pa to the “father” of golf for our third edition of Six Degrees of We-Ko-Pa Golf Club.
+With Father’s Day just behind us, we thought we’d take a deep dive into what connects We-Ko-Pa to the “father” of golf for our third edition of Six Degrees of We-Ko-Pa Golf Club.

 Old Tom Morris is widely considered the father of the game of golf, having significantly shaped the ancient game into its modern form.
 The son of a Scottish weaver, Morris is credited as a greenskeeper, club and ball maker, instructor and course designer – most famous for developing the modern golf course routing and hazard-management practices we still see today.